 F. Organizational Structure - Existing organizational structure related to proposal, and the anticipated structure when the revision or new academic unit has evolved to anticipated form.
 Include a description of:

 - Administrative structure, including the line of responsibility within the organization and the path(s) through which the unit will report;

 - Faculty positions, including rank and responsibilities; and

-J. Discussion of the plans for the academic unit for the next three to five years, including what needs, opportunities, or demands will the academic unit satisfy that are not currently being adequately met.
+J. Near Term Planning Statement - A timeline of key decision points and benchmarks accompanied by a narrative discussion of the plans for the academic unit for the next three to five years, including what needs, opportunities, or demands will the academic unit satisfy that are not currently being adequately met.
 How will the unit's functions and size change during this period?
 For example, will they remain static, grow, or diminish?
 How will faculty, staff, and administrators be acquired to support this unit?

-K. A detailed budget summary for the first five years of operation of the proposed academic unit.
+K. Preliminary Budget - A detailed budget summary for the first five years of operation of the proposed academic unit.
 For operating costs, include at least personnel, space upkeep or rental, utilities, contracted services, and equipment maintenance and replacement.
 For one-time costs, include at least space, furniture, utilities connections, and equipment.

 Proposal for Creation or Reorganization of an Academic Unit should be clear and concise and no longer than 10 – 12 pages in length.
 Units may append supporting documentation to the proposal as needed.

 - January 12, 2021—Approved by Faculty Senate Operations Committee